ValeriaVG/EselCMS/readme.md

 ###Why is it bad?

 1. __It makes things much more complicated for both developers and CMS users.__
-   Days and months you'll spend trying to master a CMS being sure you'd do it faster in vanilla PHP
+   Days and months you'll spend trying to master a CMS, being sure you'd do it faster in vanilla PHP
 2. __It's perfomance is much lower than it should be__ Not much to add: CPU and DB are working hard to maintain unused features
 3. __It's practically impossible to test automatically__